filegator/filegator/docs/configuration/basic.md

 ## Basic
-Edit ```configuration.php``` file to change basic things like logo, title, language and upload restrictions.
+You can edit ```configuration.php``` to change the basic things like logo image, title, language and upload restrictions.

 NOTE: if you've made a mistake in configuration file, forgot to close a quote, the script will throw an error.
 Please use provided default ```configuration_sample.php``` to verify this.